 Quiet Area - low-energy and low-traffic space.
 Whether it’s a nap area for toddlers or a study area for school-aged students, having a quiet area for children to retreat to helps a balanced environment.
 Provide ample “soft” materials like plushy carpeting, floor mats, pillows, bean bag chairs, etc. for children to recharge or focus on their homework.

 Open Activity Area- the multi-use section of the classroom.
-Typically the largest area of the classroom, this space needs to be open, free of obstructions, and versatile to suit ever-changing needs and activities.
-This area is perfect for play activities like block building, reading time, music, sand and water play, nature study, and more.
+Typically the largest area of the classroom, this space needs to be mostly open, free of obstructions, and versatile to suit ever-changing needs and activities.
+This area is perfect for play activities like block building, reading time, music, sand and water play, arts and crafts, and more.
 Oftentimes, the eating and meal area is incorporated into this space.
 The composition and specifics of the open activity are dependent on the intended age group.

 Age Specific Areas